telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 ## Features

-### Export all Pages
+### PDF Export of All Pages

 By default, the Kendo UI Grid exports only the current page of data.
 To export all pages set the [`allPages`](/api/javascript/ui/grid#configuration-pdf.allPages) option to `true`.

 > **Important**
+>
 > When the `allPages` option is set to `true` and `serverPaging` is enabled, the Grid will make a `"read"` request for all data.
-If the data items are too many the browser may become unresponsive.
+If the data items are too many, the browser may become unresponsive.
 Consider implementing server-side export for such cases.

+The example below demonstrates how to export all the pages of a Kendo UI Grid in PDF.

-###### Example - export all pages
+###### Example

 ```html
     <div id="grid"></div>